Skip to main content

 When everything looks right, click Review & start.
 You can also Save & exit at any point; drafts remain in the Campaigns list until you return.

-• Delivery issues: If a primary message bounces, the campaign immediately hands that contact to the fallback you configured.
-Each contact tries the fallbacks in order; any step that can’t run (for example, missing contact details) is skipped automatically.
+• Delivery issues: If a primary message bounces, the campaign routes that contact to the configured fallback.
+Each contact tries fallbacks in order.
+Steps that lack required data (missing contact details) are skipped.

-• No-response timers: The platform schedules a follow-up right after the primary message delivers.
-Replies cancel the timer, preventing unnecessary outreach.
-If no reply arrives before the delay ends, the follow-up message sends exactly once.
+• No-response timers: The platform schedules a follow-up after the primary message delivers.
+Replies cancel the timer.
+If no reply arrives before the delay ends, the follow-up sends once.

 After launch

-• Use the filters in the list or reporting tabs to group conversations by the campaign tag.
+• Use filters in the list or reporting tabs to group conversations by campaign tag.

-• If you need to reuse the audience, download the CSV back out of the campaign or copy the contacts into another workflow.
+• To reuse the audience, download the CSV from the campaign or copy contacts into another workflow.